aquatix/kontent-api/README.md

 # now go into our source tree and install the dependencies:
 cd kontent-api
 pip install -r requirements.txt

+# create a database (sqlite for now):
+cd kontent
+python manage.py syncdb
 ```

 ## Data model

+### Site

+site instance.
+The backend supports multiple sites

+- title
+- creation_date: date/time stamp
+- owner: User (more to denote who to address; right management is done through Django user management)

 ### ContentGroup

 filter on ContentObject to serve as category overview, for example (by filtering on certain tag, part of title, content type, etc)

+- site: Site (the site instance this group belongs to)
 - filter: Filter
-- parent: ContentGroup (None of top, otherwise its parent in a tree of groups)
+- parent: ContentGroup (None or top, otherwise its parent in a tree of groups)

 ### ContentObject

 meta object for a content entry (like an article, page or something).
 Contains references to the real items

+- site: Site (the site instance this group belongs to)
 - creation_date: date/time stamp of first version
 - current_date: date/time stamp of latest version
 - revisions: List of items, versions of this particular content item